 On Saturday 1 April 2023, the Manchester Accommodation Business Improvement District (BID) will begin operations as the first initiative of its kind in the UK, aiming to deliver better visitor experiences and drive more staying visitors to the city.

-Led by Manchester’s hotel and serviced apartment providers, the pioneering initiative will enable Manchester to compete better in a global market and increase overnight visits at a time when there is an unprecedented level of new supply set to join the Manchester and Salford accommodation market, with an additional 5,850 confirmed new bedrooms incoming across the city-region within the next three years.
+Led by Manchester’s hotel and serviced apartment providers, the pioneering initiative will enable Manchester to compete better in a global market and increase overnight visits at a time when there is an unprecedented level of new supply set to join the Manchester and Salford accommodation market, with an additional 5,850 confirmed new bedrooms incoming across the city-region within the coming years.

 To fund its activities, the Manchester Accommodation BID will utilise the City Visitor Charge – a supplementary £1 Charge per room/unit per night for guests, added to the final accommodation bill.
-The Charge will be collected from 73 hotels and serviced apartments that fall within the Manchester ABID zone and will apply to all bookings from 1 April 2023.
+The Charge will be collected from 73 hotels and serviced apartments that fall within the Manchester ABID Zone and will apply to all bookings from 1 April 2023.